RemoAI-LLC/REMO-SERVER/Developer guides/user_specific_implementation_summary.md

 ---

 **Congratulations!
-You now have a fully user-specific Remo implementation! 🎉**
+You now have a fully user-specific Remo implementation with accurate listing functionality! 🎉**

-Each user will have their own personalized experience with persistent data, making Remo truly personal for every user.
+Each user will have their own personalized experience with persistent data and accurate listing capabilities, making Remo truly personal for every user.